 How Much Compensation For Doctor Malpractice?

-In the UK, the average compensation fee for medical negligence is £50,000 but compensation amounts can be as low as £1,000 or as high as several millions of pounds depending on the following factors;
+In the UK, the average compensation fee for medical negligence is £50,000.
+However, compensation amounts can be as low as £1,000 or as high as several millions of pounds.
+The following factors help to determine compensation amount;

 - Type and site of injury